Ronald Acuña Jr. Player Props: Braves vs. Angels

 Ronald Acuña Jr. At The Plate

-- In 21.2% of his games this season, he has hit a home run, and 5% of his trips to the dish.
+- Looking at the 105 games he has played this season, he's went deep in 22 of them (21.0%), and in 5% of his trips to the plate.

-- In 37.5% of his games this season, Acuna has had at least one RBI.
-He's picked up more than one in 13.5% and driven in three or more of his team's runs in eight contests.
+- Acuna has picked up an RBI in 37.1% of his games this season, with two or more RBI in 13.3% of his games.
+He has also plated three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.